sanchitmalhotra126/cdo-size-test/pegasus/sites.v3/code.org/public/educate/pd/15-16/lausd.md

 Fort-Lauderdale-Davie, FL 33314
 <br />

-NSU is providing free parking to all Code.org PD participants on the 2nd and 3rd floors of the NSU Parking Garage.
-We will email you a parking pass prior to the event.
+Code.org is providing free travel to all PD participants  as this PD is in Fort Lauderdale, FL.
+We will email you about travel prior to the event.

 #### What do I bring to Phase 2? ####
 Water Bottle